 Get exclusive member benefits & effect social change.
 Join Today

-Glomerulonephritis is a serious illness that can be life-threatening and requires immediate treatment.
-The condition is sometimes called nephritis.
-There can be both acute (sudden) glomerulonephritis and chronic (long-term or recurring) glomerulonephritis.
+Sometimes called nephritis, GN is a serious illness that can be life-threatening and requires immediate treatment.
+GN can be both acute, or sudden, and chronic, or long-term.
+This condition used to be known as Bright's disease.

 The chronic form of GN can develop over several years with no or very few symptoms.
 This can cause irreversible damage to your kidneys and ultimately lead to complete kidney failure.